caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 [CloudNativePG](https://cloudnative-pg.io/documentation/current/) seems to be most mature and feature complete out there.
 It provides an operator that does a lot of the heavy lifting.
-Backups are handled by a plugin using something called [Barman Cloud](https://cloudnative-pg.io/plugin-barman-cloud/).
+Backups are handled by a the [Barman Cloud](https://cloudnative-pg.io/plugin-barman-cloud/) plugin.
-It handles things like WAL Log archiving, and regular snapshots and things like uploading to S3.
+It handles aspects like WAL Log archiving, taking regular snapshots and uploading them a cloud object storage, like S3.
-Seems to meet all the needs I need.
+Seems to meet all the needs I need for my project.

 # Setup

 ## Setting up a Cloud Native PG database

 Using the [instructions on their website](https://cloudnative-pg.io/docs/1.28/installation_upgrade), we'll need to install the operator.
-We can do it with the following:
+We can do it with the following command:

 ```bash
 kubectl apply --server-side -f https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/release-1.28/releases/cnpg-1.28.0.yaml